Skip to main content

 Apply for a Letter of Map Amendment (LOMA)

 If your property's natural grade is above the BFE, you may qualify for a LOMA from FEMA.
-A successful LOMA removes your property from the Special Flood Hazard Area, eliminating the mandatory insurance requirement and potentially reducing your premium dramatically.
+A successful LOMA removes your property from the Special Flood Hazard Area, generally eliminating the federal mandatory insurance requirement and potentially reducing your premium dramatically.
 Learn more about LOMAs.

 Flood Mitigation Measures